Calcium Acetate capsules or tablets

 What should I watch for while using this medicine?

 Visit your doctor or health care professional for regular check ups.
-You will need to have important blood work done while you are taking this medicine.
+You may need blood work done while you are taking this medicine.

 You may need to be on a special diet while taking this medicine.
-Ask your doctor.
-Also, ask how many glasses of fluid you need to drink a day.
+Check with your doctor.

 Do not take this medicine within 2 hours of any other medication taken by mouth.